glarocca/OKRs/pyVOs_Users_Accounting/README.md

 This python client shows the number of VO users in the specific reporting period.

 ## Edit the environmental settings
+Edit the `openrc.sh` file and configure the settings
 ```
 [..]
 ##################################################################